B. Unnikrishnan: Career

 His directorial crime thriller Grandmaster released in 2012 was written by himself starring Mohanlal as a loner cop who is challenged to investigate a crime.
 Not only that it was a financial success, but it showed Mohanlal in a totally different look and style.
 Grandmaster was the first Malayalam film produced by UTV and it is also the first Malayalam film to be released in Netflix, apart from its theatrical release.
 It was followed by I Love Me, a romantic thriller written by Sethu, that revolves around a group of youngsters.
 In 2015, he wrote and directed the heist film Mr. Fraud, starring Mohanlal, which was a commercial failure.

 Unnikrishnan forayed into production and distribution with his company, RD Illuminations, which acquired and released the Malayalam dubbed versions of Sarrainodu (2016), Fidaa (2017), DJ: Duvvada Jagannadham (2017), and Bhaagamathie (2018).
 He collaborated with Mohanlal, in 2017, for the crime thriller, Villain.
 With the film, he introduced Vishal into Malayalam cinema.
 It was also the first Indian film to be completely shot in 8K resolution.
 After that, he co-produced and distributed the action thriller, Swathandriam Ardharathriyil (2018).
 It was produced by B. C. Joshy, Lijo Jose Pellissery, and Chemban Vinod Jose.
 It was a huge success at the box-office.
 In 2019, he wrote and directed the first Malayalam film produced by Viacom18 Motion Pictures, Kodathi Samaksham Balan Vakeel.It was a commercial success.
-In 2022. he collaborated with Mohanlal, for the fifth time, with Neyyattinkara Gopante Aaraattu written by Udaykrishna.
+In 2022, he collaborated with Mohanlal, for the fifth time, with Neyyattinkara Gopante Aaraattu written by Udaykrishna.
 However, it was critically panned by both the critics and audience, alike and box-office failure.
 In 2023, he collaborated with Mammootty, for a second time with Christopher written by Udaykrishna, it received mixed to positive reviews from critics and audiences.

 Other work

-He is the general secretary of Film Employees Federation of Kerala (FEFKA) since 2008, he was re-elected to the position three times—2010, 2013 and 2017.
+Unnikrishnan was elected general secretary of Film Employees Federation of Kerala (FEFKA) in 2008, and was re-elected to the position three times—2010, 2013 and 2017.
 In 2014, he was elected as the general secretary of All India Film Employees Confederation (AIFEC).

 He is a member in the advisory committee of Cine Workers' Welfare Board and director of Saamskaarika Kshemanidhi in Kerala.
 In 2016, he opened the multi-cuisine restaurant named Grandmaster's Kitchen in Palayam, Thiruvananthapuram, the restaurant was named after his film Grandmaster.

 He owns the film distribution company RD Illuminations, that debuted in 2016 by releasing Yodhavu in Kerala.
-He was the Managing Director of the film post-production studio Vismayas Max and also the multiplex Aries Plex SL Cinemas, a Double-4K 64-channel Dolby Atmos theatre in Thiruvananthapuram.
+He was the managing director of the film post-production studio Vismayas Max and also the multiplex Aries Plex SL Cinemas, a Double-4K 64-channel Dolby Atmos theatre in Thiruvananthapuram.
 It is the first theatre with Double-4K facility in South India.